ariane-millot/EDeMOS/README.md

 - [read_DHS_services_to_df.py](Buildings/HouseholdEnergyUse/read_DHS_services_to_df.py)
 (select appropriate labels in config file)
 - [USGS_extract_data.py] (Industry/USGS_extract_data.py)
+NB: For Zambia, adjust in the AFR_Mineral_Facilities.csv file the value for DsgAttr07/Nchanga Copper Smelter/Cobalt to 3000 as indicated in MemoOther

 ### 5. Adjust census data
 In the census data file, the following colummns should be available: HH urban, rural, total, size of HH (urban and rural) and share women